vmthunder/spec/thunder-boost_snapshot_with_cache.rst

 +----------------------------+
 ````

-* The shared local cache of VolumeO is constructed in the following steps (Ziyang).
+To construct the shared local cache of VolumeO, following changes are needed.
+1. Add cache module (such as bcache) support into nova virt drivers.
+2. After the volume attached, create cache for it.
+3. A database record indicates whether a volume has cache.
+4. Remove cache before we detach the volume.

 Besides the operations of VMT-snapshot, the modification to nova itself is
 light-weighted:
 (i) creation: We add a driver class extends the original class
 "DriverVolumeBlockDevice" in file "nova/virt/block_device.py" to prepare the
 VMT-snapshot.
 (ii) deletion: We call the delete method of VMT-snapshot in file"nova/compute/
 manager.py'.